Wine from the United Kingdom: 21st century

 Significant plantings have been made across the south of the country, with a number of farmers contract growing vines for major English producers.
 Farmers are looking at the potential benefits of growing vines, as the return per tonne for grapes over more traditional crops is substantial.
 A field of wheat might yield 3 tonnes per acre at around £120 per tonne.
 Growing grapes could yield 3 to 4 tonnes per acre at around £950 to £1100 per tonne.
 One concern is that growers need to invest money for no initial return, as crops tend to come in the third or fourth year.
 Another concern is that grape production in the climate is highly variable: "In England, it is only in about 2 years in every 10 that grape production will be really good, 4 years will be average and 4 years poor or terrible – largely due to weather and/or disease exacerbated by weather."
 However, English vineyards share European weather patterns, so 2006 was a bumper year, 2007 saw ripe grapes but low volumes, 2008 was very poor, but both 2009 and 2010 were good years.
 2011 was average, 2012 dreadful, and 2013 good.
 Total British cereal production is not so variable.

 Another explanation for the growth in viticulture in the UK is the local food movement, and the desire by consumers to cut the amount of food miles connected with the produce that they buy, including locally produced wine.

-English wine was given added prestige when the Duchess of Cornwall became the new President of the United Kingdom Vineyards Association on 25 July 2011.
+English wine was given added prestige when Queen Camilla (then Duchess of Cornwall) became the new President of the United Kingdom Vineyards Association on 25 July 2011.
 In June 2012 there was also a boost for English wine during the celebration of the Diamond Jubilee of Queen Elizabeth II.

 Since Brexit and law change, labelling of geographical origin is no more needed and it is possible to have wine with less than 8.5% of alcohol including wine without alcohol.